Cincinesh/tue/docs/functions/vec/conversion.md

 ```

 Implicitly converts all the components of this [`vec`](../../headers/vec.md) to
-the component type of another `vec` with the same dimensions.
+the component type of another `vec` with the same component count.

 Depending on the current compiler configuration, this function may or may not
 produce warnings for conversions which lose precision.
 To suppress such